Crock Pot Baked Beans

 Be sure to follow CentsLess Meals on Pinterest!

-So, despite being called “slow cooker baked beans”, these aren’t actually baked which is awesome because then you don’t heat up the whole house when it’s already 100+ degrees outside.
+So, despite being called “crock pot baked beans”, these aren’t actually baked which is awesome because then you don’t heat up the whole house when it’s already 100+ degrees outside!

-Since this recipe uses dried navy beans, you’ll need to prep the beans by rinsing and then soaking them overnight.
-Or if you’re forgetful like me, you can do the quick method where you boil them for an hour.
+This crock pot baked beans recipe uses dried navy beans which means you’ll need to prep the beans by rinsing and then soaking them overnight.
+Or if you’re forgetful like me, you can do the quick method where you boil them for an hour!

-Serve your Slow Cooker Baked Beans alongside some juicy burgers or Baby Back Ribs and you’ll be in barbecue heaven.
+This easy baked beans recipe is bound to impress at your next barbecue.
+Serve your Crock Pot Baked Beans alongside some juicy burgers or Baby Back Ribs and you’ll be in barbecue heaven.
 Enjoy!

 - 3 cups dried navy beans